alchemy-fr/Phraseanet/README.md

 # Installation and Quick stack Docker Launch:

-You can download a packaged version here: :
+You can download a packaged version here:

 https://www.phraseanet.com/en/download/

-You can also ```git clone``` this repository for dev and/or test
+You can also ```git clone``` this repository for dev and/or test.

 In each case, Phraseanet includes Dockerfile for building images and Docker-compose deployment.